pip-services/pip-services-docs/content/en/conceptual/persistences/postgre_persistence/_index.md

 ###### getOneRandom()

 This method gets a random item based on a given filter.
-The filter is defined by a string with the following syntax:
+The filter is defined by a string with the following syntax: *Field = "value"*

-<center>Field = ‘value’</center>

 An example of its usage is